Ning An (footballer): Club career

-Ning An was promoted to Chinese Super League side Guangzhou R&F first team squad by manager Dragan Stojković in 2016.
+Ning An was promoted to Chinese Super League side Guangzhou R&F's (now known as Guangzhou City) first team squad by manager Dragan Stojković in 2016.
 He made his senior debut on 12 March 2016 in a 1–0 away victory against Tianjin Teda, coming on as a substitute for Chang Feiya in the 87th minute.
 Ning was loaned to Hong Kong Premier League side R&F, which was the satellite team of Guangzhou R&F, in February 2017.
 He made his debut on 18 February 2017 in a 4–3 away win against Hong Kong FC, coming on as a substitute for Chen Liming in the 69th minute.

 Career statistics

-Statistics accurate as of match played 5 October 2022.
+Statistics accurate as of match played 31 December 2022.